KUB Coin (KUB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KUB Coin Historical Price

-According to the latest data gathered on KUB Coin live price page, the current price of KUB Coin is 1.36USD.
-The circulating supply of KUB Coin(KUB) is 88.85M KUB , giving it a market capitalization of $121.21M.
+According to the latest data gathered on KUB Coin live price page, the current price of KUB Coin is 1.33USD.
+The circulating supply of KUB Coin(KUB) is 88.85M KUB , giving it a market capitalization of $118.04M.

 How Does KUB Coin (KUB) Price Prediction Module Work?